Accessibility Policy Statement

 The Accessible Technology Initiative (ATI) Steering Committee and Subcommittees continue to meet and develop policies, procedures and practices that are structured around accessibility.
 The purpose of the ATI Steering committee is to put in place processes and procedures that faculty, staff, and administrators have to abide by.

-If you encounter any accessibility or usability issues, please bring it to the attention of the Academic Technology Services office by filling out an Accessibility Concern form calling (562) 985-4959, or emailing us at firstname.lastname@example.org.
+If you encounter any accessibility or usability issues, please contact the Bob Murphy Access Center (firstname.lastname@example.org) or the Accessible Instructional Materials Center (email@example.com).
 As a university, we value your insight and respectfully consider your opinion.